Languages

 • Physical chemistry of interfaces;

-Specific systems under study: liquid metals and alloys, molten salts, water, liquid crystals, macromolecules, proteins, glass systems, surfaces of solids, solid/liquid interfaces.
+Specific systems under study in the Department: liquid metals and alloys, molten salts, water, liquid crystals, macromolecules, proteins, glass systems, surfaces of solids, solid/liquid interfaces, ionic liquids, colloids, open quantum systems.

 Scientific cooperation